rudeboybert/travis_rmd_test/README.md

 * The user is responsible for adding all packages used in any `.Rmd` file to `.travis.yml` as follows:
     + CRAN versions under `r_packages`
     + GitHub versions under `r_github_packages`
-* `here::here()` is used to handle macOS, windows, UNIX variations in file path specifications.
+* `here::here()` is used to handle macOS, windows, and UNIX variations in file path specifications.
-* The `_build.sh` bash file is set up to test if every `.Rmd` file in project folder knits or not.
+* The `_build.sh` bash file is set up to test if every `.Rmd` file in the repo/RStudio Project folder knits or not.

 ## TODO